 Mesothelioma should be treated by an oncologist.
 However, not all cancer doctors are mesothelioma specialists.
 It is important to work with a doctor with experience treating asbestos-related cancers.

 There’s no getting around the fact that treating cancer is costly.
 Even with the best insurance plans, families can go through a financial crisis to make sure that loved ones get the prescribed treatments that could save lives or buy wanted time with family and friends.
-Even the cost of traveling to a specialized cancer center is a major concern for many families.
+The cost of traveling to a specialized cancer center is a major concern for many families.
 According to a November 2016 study, Medicare patients without supplemental health insurance spend 23 percent of their income on cancer care.

 If you or a loved one has been diagnosed with mesothelioma, you may qualify for financial assistance.Get Help Now